 Music has always been at the core of my being.
 I started piano lessons when I was 7 years old.
-My parents bought me my first acoustic guitar when I was 12, and by the age of 13 I was playing in a band with some friends?? mostly at school dances and local fundraising events.
-I joined a high school church folk-singing group ?
-The Grace Youth Singers ? when I was in the 8th grade.
+My parents bought me my first acoustic guitar when I was 12, and by the age of 13 I was playing in a band with some friends mostly at school dances and local fundraising events.
+I joined a high school church folk-singing group The Grace Youth Singers when I was in the 8th grade.
 They were desperate for a guitar/bass player so I got the job in spite of failing to meet the age requirement.
-I toured throughout eastern Canada with that group over the next few years ? from Winnipeg to Twillingate Newfoundland.
+I toured throughout eastern Canada with that group over the next few years from Winnipeg Manitoba to Twillingate Newfoundland.
 This group introduced me to a spiritual life, and in part led to my choice to study theology and eventually become ordained by the United Church of Canada.

-During my years in university, I was the singer / songwriter / keyboardist / guitarist for a Christian Rock Band ?
-Chrysalis ? ?which toured throughout eastern Ontario and Quebec.
-At the end of university I was settled to three congregations in northern Ontario, and music continued to be an important part of my ministry and my social life.
+During my years in university, I was the singer / songwriter / keyboardist / guitarist for a Christian Rock Band Chrysalis which toured throughout eastern Ontario and Quebec.
+(Yep, that’s my current duo partner Kevin on the left.)
+At the end of university I was settled by the United Church to three congregations in northern Ontario from 1984-1987, and music continued to be an important part of my ministry and my social life.

 In 2000, I had the privilege of doing studio work on the album My Window to You by my friend and singer-songwriter Stephen Bruce Medd.
 This songs on this album draw on the indigenous poetry of Pauline Johnson.
 Several women’s voices are featured on this album, including a 15-year-old Avril Lavigne with my lead guitar backing on Temple of Life.